PETER KAABERBOL KRISTENSEN

 Peter began practicing yoga at 18-years old and has studied with a broad range of classical Indian teachers including Akhil Bhattacharya and massage master Rahul Bharti in Nepal.
 He has practiced extensively in India, Brazil, Costa Rica, Guatemala, Japan, and the United States.
 His interest in bodywork and movement took him to martial arts, including Aikido and Capoeira, Thai yoga therapy, and Acro yoga.

-Peter runs his teacher training programs in Denmark and, in Costa Rica, Guatemala, and Honduras.
+Peter runs his teacher training programs in Denmark and, in Costa Rica, Italy, Guatemala, and Honduras.
 He lives in Copenhagen with his wife and two daughters.

 ASANAS AND PRANAYAMA